Compare Car Insurance New South Wales

 Regional NSW drivers face many unique risks on the road.
 For example, it may be worth looking for a policy that includes accommodation and transport costs if you have a motor accident in a remote location.
 Animal strike coverage may also be important if you’re likely to hit a kangaroo while driving at night.

-Drivers in regional NSW may also want to investigate optional extras that cover natural disasters, such as:
+Drivers in regional NSW may also want to investigate optional extras that cover natural disasters, such as bushfires, floods and hail.

 How much does NSW car insurance cost?

-In 2022, Mozo found that NSW drivers on average pay $1400 every year on their car insurance policy.
+In 2024, Mozo found that NSW drivers on average pay $1,994 per year on car insurance.
 However, your car insurance premium can vary based on your:

 • Location.
 Drivers in cities may pay more for car insurance than country drivers.